 - Local recurrence rates are considerably less with Mohs' micrographic surgery than with any other treatment modality.

-- The overall mortality rate of cutaneous SCC metastasis is low (<5%), but where distant metastases are present, the five-year survival rate is poor at around 25-40%.
+- The overall mortality rate of cutaneous squamous cell carcinoma metastasis is low (<5%), but where distant metastases are present, the five-year survival rate is poor at around 25-40%.

 - Up to 95% of metastases and local recurrences are detected within five years of initial treatment, with 70-90% occurring within the first two years.